New Planar P-time Computable Six-Vertex Models and a Complete Complexity Classification: Case 2 : One Zero Pair

+{\bf Example 1.} The signature grid $\Omega=(G, \pi)$ for \plholant{\neq_2}{f} in Figure~\ref{example} has two circuits $C_1$ (the {\sc Square}) and $C_2$ (the {\sc Horizontal Eight}) in $G$.
 We have chosen (arbitrarily) a leader edge $e_i$ for each circuit $C_i$.
 In Figure~\ref{example} they are near the top left corner.
 Given the leader, the direction from its endpoint of degree $2$ to the endpoint of degree $4$ gives a default orientation of the circuit.
 Given a nonzero term in the sum Pl-Holant$_{\Omega}$, as a consequence of the support of $f$, the assignment of edges in each circuit is uniquely determined by the assignment of its leader.
 That is, any assignment of the leaders $\sigma': \{e_1, e_2\} \rightarrow \{0, 1\}$ can be uniquely extended to an assignment of all edges $\sigma: E \rightarrow \{0, 1\} $ such that on each circuit the values of $0, 1$ alternate.

 Consider the signatures $f_{v_1}, f_{v_2}, f_{v_3} \text{ and } f_{v_4}$ on the intersection vertices between $C_1$ and $C_2$.
 Assume $C_1$ does not have self-intersection (as is {\sc The Square}); otherwise, we will decompose $C_1$ further and reason inductively.
 Without self-intersection, $C_1$ has an interior and exterior region by the Jordan Curve Theorem.
 For the chosen orientation of $C_1$, its left side happens to be the interior region.
 With respect to $C_1$, the circuit $C_2$ enters and exits the interior of $C_1$ alternately.
 Thus, we can divide the intersection vertices into an equal number of ``entry-vertices'' and ``exit-vertices''.
 In this example, $f_{v_1}$ and $f_{v_4}$ are on ``entry-vertices'', while $f_{v_2}$ and $f_{v_3}$ are on ``exit-vertices''.
 By analyzing the values of each $f$ when $e_1$ and $e_2$ take assignment $0$ or $1$, we can view each $f$ as a binary constraint on $(C_1, C_2)$.
 Depending on the $4$ different rotation forms of $f$ and whether $f$ is on ``entry-vertices'' or ``exit-vertices'', the resulting binary constraint has $8$ different forms (See Table \ref{gvalue1}).
 By multiplying these constraints, we get the binary constraint $g_{1, 2}$.
 This can be viewed as a binary edge function on the circuits $C_1$ and $C_2$.
 The property of $g_{1, 2}$ crucially depends on there are an equal number of ``entry-vertices'' and ``exit-vertices''.
 For any $b, b' \in \{0, 1\}$,